List of Chicago Fire characters: Emily Foster

-EMT Emily Foster (seasons 7–8) was introduced as the new paramedic at Firehouse 51, replacing Gabriella Dawson after she stays in Puerto Rico.
+EMT Emily Foster (seasons 7–8) is introduced as the new paramedic at Firehouse 51, replacing Gabriella Dawson after she stays in Puerto Rico.
 Initially, she and Brett get off to a rough start due to Brett still being hurt by Dawson leaving.
-But, Foster quickly gets settled into the firehouse and reveals to Brett she was a former medical student, but due to an unknown cause in her personal life, she cheated on her SATs and was promptly dismissed.
+But Foster quickly gets settled into the firehouse and reveals to Brett she was a former medical student, but due to an unknown cause in her personal life, she cheated on her SATs and was promptly dismissed.
 However, her more advanced medical training allows her to accurately diagnose patients' afflictions, but she has overstepped her boundaries at times, as she is a paramedic, not a doctor.
 Later, she is revealed to be bisexual after Brett tries to defend her after she was stood up on a date, only to learn her date was with a woman.
 In "You Choose", she goes on a date with Dr. Jim Shaw, the doctor she suspected and later cleared, of overdosing a patient.
 In "Make This Right", she has a one-night stand with him and tries to break it off.
 At the end, he shows up in Molly's and whispers to her that he will back down.
-In "The Plunge", his continued harassment takes a toll on her job when she got called to Lakeshore Hospital where an anonymous complaint, implied to be Dr. Shaw, had been filed against both Foster and Sylvie Brett, that could potentially cause the revocation of their paramedic licenses.
-Foster finally decided to come forward about the harassment to Chief Boden.
-Then, she decided to confront Shaw herself, and with Brett backing her up.
-In the middle of Lakeshore Hospital and with a half-dozen other women watching, Foster told him to "come at me with all you got."
-So Shaw did literally, following her out into the parking lot—where Brett had called in Boden and the rest of Firehouse 51.
-She left to go to medical school in The Season 8 Finale "51's Original Bell".
+In "The Plunge", his continued harassment takes a toll on her job when she gets called to Lakeshore Hospital where an anonymous complaint, implied to be Dr. Shaw, has been filed against both Foster and Sylvie Brett, that could potentially cause the revocation of their paramedic licenses.
+Foster finally decides to come forward about the harassment to Chief Boden.
+Then, she decides to confront Shaw herself, and with Brett backing her up.
+In the middle of Lakeshore Hospital and with a half-dozen other women watching, Foster tells him to "come at me with all you got."
+So Shaw does literally, following her out into the parking lot—where Brett has called in Boden and the rest of Firehouse 51.
+She leaves to go to medical school in The Season 8 Finale "51's Original Bell".